Vitalii Markiv

 Vitalii Mykhailovych Markiv (Віталій Михайлович Марків; born 16 August 1989) is a Ukrainian former military commander of the General Serhiy Kulchytsky Battalion of the National Guard of Ukraine.
-He was convicted by an Italian court for directing mortar fire that killed Russian dissident and journalist Andrei Mironov and Italian photojournalist Andrea Rocchelli near the city of Sloviansk.
+He was prosecuted and convicted by an Italian court for directing mortar fire that killed Russian dissident and journalist Andrei Mironov and Italian photojournalist Andrea Rocchelli near the city of Sloviansk.
 His conviction was eventually overturned, and he was fully acquitted by Supreme Court of Cassation of Italy.

 Early life

-Vitalii Markiv was born on August 16, 1989 in the city of Khorostkiv of Ternopil region in West Ukraine.
+Vitalii Markiv was born on August 16, 1989, in the city of Khorostkiv of Ternopil region in West Ukraine.
 At the age of 16 he moved to Italy with his sister and became an Italian citizen.
 He returned to Ukraine at the end of 2013 to take part in the demonstrations and the 2014 Euromaidan revolution.

 Participation in the war in Donbas

 In 2014 Markiv joined the National Guard of Ukraine and took part in the Battles for Sloviansk.
 He is a deputy platoon commander in the General Serhiy Kulchytsky Battalion of the National Guard of Ukraine.